Janowar: Plot

 On 23 April 2020, a police officer arrives at a two-storied residential pink coloured building in a suburb which is the scene of a crime.
 His fellow police officers brief him on the case.
 A family including a mother, her two daughters, and son have been found dead in the house.
 The police officer starts to investigate the crime scene and interview witnesses.
 The father of the family is away in Malaysia for work.
 The officer finds three women in the house who start to tell him what has happened.
 On the night before the birthday of one of the children, Hawarin, a group of robbers broke into the house.
 The gang started to look for jewellery and other valuables and tied up the family.
 In an effort to make the robbers leave, the mother cooked a meal for them.

 Later in the night, one of the children disclosed that she recognised one of the robbers as a local rickshaw puller.
-When the robbers discovered this, they tortured, raped, and killed the family to keep their identities secret, slashing the son's throat on their way out of the property.
+When the robbers discovered this, they tortured, raped, and killed the family to keep their identities a secret, slashing the son's throat on their way out of the property.
 The police officer discovers the boy's body in the washroom and realises that he has been interviewing the victims of the crime.
 Shocked, he fears for the safety of his wife and calls her to return home urgently.